Carolyn L. Rose: Early life and education

-Carolyn L. Rose (nee Rusch) was born on March 24, 1949 in Pittsburgh and raised in Washington, Pennsylvania.
-She was the daughter of The Reverend William G.and Ruth J. (Johnson) Rusch.
+Carolyn L. Rose (nee Rusch) was born on March 24, 1949, in Pittsburgh and raised in Washington, Pennsylvania.
+She was the daughter of The Reverend William G. Rusch and Ruth J. (Johnson) Rusch.
 She was married to Horace Rose and later to Dr. David von Endt.

 Career

-She obtained a degree in art history from Sweet Briar College, and obtained her master's degree at George Washington University (GWU) in 1976.
+She earned a degree in art history from Sweet Briar College, and later obtained a master's degree from George Washington University (GWU) in 1976.

 She first interned as a student and then later started working for the Smithsonian as a conservation technician in 1972.
 She became a senior research conservator for the National Museum of Natural History in 1990.
 In 2000, she began her position as a chair woman at the Smithsonian Institution's anthropology department.
 Rose was also an adjunct associate professor at George Washington University since 1983.
 She created anthropological conservation, a sub-discipline ethnography.

-Rose was president of the Society for the Preservation of Natural History Collections (SPNHC) from 1994-1995. and the Washington Conservation Guild.
+Rose was president of the Society for the Preservation of Natural History Collections (SPNHC) from 1994 to 1995. and the Washington Conservation Guild.